 Rates of photomineralization and photomethanification of CDOM from the Saguenay River were determined at three widely different [O2]s (suboxic, air-saturated, and oxygenated) over medium-term exposure to simulated solar radiation.
 Photomineralization increased linearly with absorbance photobleaching.
-While the photochemical DOC loss rate increased with increasing $[O_2]$ , the ratio of the fractional DOC loss to the fractional aCDOM loss trended oppositely.
-Photochemical breakdown of CDOM led to a nearly complete mineralization (i.e. DIC production) under suboxic conditions but to only a partial mineralization under oxic conditions, with the rest transformed to TDOM.
+While the photochemical DOC loss rate increased with increasing [O2], the ratio of the fractional DOC loss to the fractional a{CDOM} loss trended oppositely.
+Photochemical breakdown of CDOM led to a higher degree of mineralization (i.e. DIC production) under suboxic conditions than under oxic conditions.
 AQYDOC increased, decreased, and remained fairly constant with photobleaching under oxygenated, suboxic, and air-saturated conditions, respectively.
-AQYDOC (or AQYDIC) determined under air-saturation with short-term irradiations can be applied to mediumterm exposures for the Saguenay River.
-The spectral dependence of AQYDOC revealed by this study, in conjunction with the solar irradiance spectrum, points to VIS and UVA being the primary drivers for photomineralization in the water column of the Saquenay River.
-The photomineralization rate in the Saguenay River was estimated to be $2.31 \times 10^8$ mol C yr-1, accounting for only 1% of the annual DOC input into this system.
+AQY{DOC} (or AQY{DIC}) determined under air saturation with short-term irradiations can be applied to medium-term exposures for the Saguenay River.
+The spectral dependence of AQY{DOC} revealed by this study, in conjunction with the solar irradiance spectrum, points to VIS and UVA being the primary drivers for photomineralization in the water column of the Saguenay River.
+The photomineralization rate in the Saguenay River was estimated to be 2.31×10^8 mol C yr-1, accounting for only 1 % of the annual DOC input into this system.

-Photomethanification occurred under both suboxic and oxic conditions and increased with decreasing $[O_2]$ , with the rate under suboxic conditions $\sim$ 7-8 times that under oxic conditions.
-Photoproduction of $CH_4$ under oxic conditions increased linearly with photochemical losses of DOC and absorbance, rendering photomineralization and photobleaching to be proxies for photomethanification.
-Under air-saturation, 0.00057 % of photochemical DOC loss in the Saguenay River surface water went to $CH_4$ , giving a photochemical $CH_4$ production rate of $4.36 \times 10^{-6}$ mol m-2 yr-1 in the Saguenay River and, by extrapolation, of $(1.9-8.1) \times 10^8$ mol yr-1 in the global ocean. $AQY{CH_4}$ changed little with photobleaching under air-saturation but increased exponentially under suboxic conditions.
-On a depth-integrated basis, VIS prevailed over UVB in controlling $CH_4$ photoproduction under air-saturation while the opposite held true under O2-deficiency.
+Photomethanification occurred under both suboxic and oxic conditions and increased with decreasing $[O_2]$, with the rate under suboxic conditions $\sim 7-8$ times that under oxic conditions.
+Photoproduction of CH4 under oxic conditions increased linearly with photochemical losses of DOC and absorbance, rendering photomineralization and photobleaching to be proxies for photomethanification.
+Under air saturation, 0.00057 % of photochemical DOC loss in the Saguenay River surface water went to CH4, giving a photochemical CH4 production rate of $4.36 \times 10^{-6} \text{ mol m}^{-2} \text{ yr}^{-1}$ in the Saguenay River and, by extrapolation, $(1.9-8.1) \times 10^8$ mol yr-1 in the global ocean.
+AQY{CH_4} changed little with photobleaching under air saturation but increased exponentially under suboxic conditions.
+On a depth-integrated basis, VIS prevailed over UVB in controlling CH4 photoproduction under air saturation while the opposite held true under O2-deficiency.
 Spiking with dissolved DMS increased CH4 photoproduction, particularly under O2-deficiency; DMS at nanomolar ambient concentrations in surface oceans is, however, unlikely a significant CH4 precursor.
 Although CDOM-based CH4 photoproduction is estimated to be only a marginal contributor to both the modern and Archean atmospheric CH4 budgets, its magnitude can be comparable to those of microbial CH4 oxidation in modern oxic oceans.